-Wrestling with cold, stiff plastic-coated cables is sooo frustrating.
+Wrestling with cold, stiff, plastic-coated cables is so frustrating.
 The mind-bending puzzle of untangling them whilst crisis managing all the other crap that goes with a flat battery emergency is a form of torture.

 Be kind to your future self, look for tangle-free flexible at low temp thermoplastic coated cables.